poicianaLang/Poinciana/README.md

 # Poinciana
 ## NOTE: POINCIANA IS STILL IN DEVELOPMENT
-Poinciana Is An Experimental Custom Programming Language, It Will Be An Interpreter.
+Poinciana Is An Experimental Custom Programming Language, It Will Be An Compiler.